leadertv/coder-fix-mov-aac/README.md

 sh coder.sh *mov - transcodes only mov files to *_fix.mov sh coder.sh *mp4 - transcodes only mp4 files to *_fix.mov

-Processing will be lightning fast, because the video data is not affected at all and is not re-encoded in any way, which means that the quality does not change.
+Processing will be lightning fast, because the video data is not affected at all and is not re-encoded in any way, which means that the quality does not change, is not lost.
 But the audio tracks are converted from “MPEG-4 AAC” to “PCM WAV”, thereby simply creating a copy of the video file in *MOV format with corrected audio data.
 The output file size will be larger because PCM WAV is an uncompressed format, unlike compressed "MPEG-4 AAC".